Sephure makes taking suppository medication... easier

 Emotional Consideration of SCI

 Loss of bowel function, or dysfunctional bowel, can lead to emotional stress.
 Bowel training takes time and you’ll want to be relaxed and comfortable.
 Be sure to plan enough time for complete evacuation and find a position that is easiest for you.
-Some people prefer to sit on a toilet seat while others prefer to lie on the left side.
+Some people prefer to sit on a toilet seat while others prefer to lie on their left side.
 If you need help to complete your program, trust that caregivers will be understanding and caring of your human needs.

 Why It's Important